gitbls/sdm/README.md

 * **Other customizations** &mdash; Done through a simple batch script called a <a href="Docs/Plugins.md">Plugin</a>. sdm-plugin-example is a skeleton Plugin that you can copy, modify, and use.
 See <a href="Docs/Programming-Plugins-and-Custom-Phase-Scripts.md">Programming Plugins</a>.

-* **Automatic rootfs encryption** &mdash; Make your system more secure with an encrypted root file system using only a few commands.
+* **Automatic disk encryption** &mdash; Make your system more secure with an encrypted root file system and/or additional data partitions and using only a few commands.

 * **Burn SD Card Image for network distribution** &mdash; You can also burn a customized SD Card Image to distribute via a mechanism other than an actual SD Card, such as the Internet.